SabihShah/YOLO-v5/README.md

 - State-of-the-Art Performance: YOLOv5 achieves state-of-the-art performance on standard object detection benchmarks, including COCO.

 ### Model
 - The model is trained on a subset of the PascalVoc2012 dataset.
+For detailed analysis of this dataset visit: https://github.com/SabihShah/Pascal-VOC-2012-Analysis
 - Follow the notebook to train your own model on a custom dataset.
 - In the notebook the directory 'working' is created inside the yolov5 directory.